CirroBuild/FrostiDocs/docs/operations/data-retention.md

 A simple approach to removing stale data is to drop data that has been partitioned by time.
 A table must have a
-[designated timestamp](/docs/concept/designated-timestamp/) assigned and a partitioning strategy specified during a CREATE TABLE operation to achieve this.
+[designated timestamp](/docs/concept/designated-timestamp/) assigned and a partitioning strategy specified during a `CREATE TABLE` operation to achieve this.

 :::note

-Users cannot alter the partitioning strategy after a table is created!
+Users cannot alter the partitioning strategy after a table is created.

 :::